 “She goes on the consider the Harris Papyrus (1198-1167 bce) as the possible source.
 The Papyrus states that food was offered to Hapi, the Nile River God, and that, Egyptian priests also made six idols out of wood for the Nile gods and an equal number for Repyt, the consort of Hapi.
 Other statues were also made of silver, gold and precious stones.
 These were all thrown into the Nile just before flooding to celebrate Hapi’s festivities.
 The priests then made another set for the next season.

-This myth is the only true story of the destruction of grandmother, mother and daughter, not just the maiden or maiden mother.
+This myth is one of the documented historically true story of the destruction of grandmother, mother and daughter, not just the maiden or maiden mother.
+Dionysus Cult is the other great contender for her demise in Paganism cults.
+All religions have their dark side, all of them.
 In Greek mythology, Andromeda is the daughter of Cepheus and Cassiopeia, king and queen of Aethiopia.
 Her mother Cassiopeia boasted that her daughter was more beautiful than the Nereids, the nymph-daughters of the sea god Nereus and often seen accompanying Poseidon.

 Andromedae is one of the 48 Greek constellations listed by Ptolemy in the Almagest Greek name: Ἀνδρομέδα Perhaps the most enduring of all Greek myths is the story of Perseus and Andromeda, the original version of Religion’s destruction of the Goddess called: George and the Dragon.